LONELINESS AND DEPRESSION

 LEAVING A MESS AROUND THE HOUSE

-Loneliness and depression can result in a loss of enthusiasms and motivation, a loss of energy, and a loss of self-respect.
+Loneliness and depression can result in a loss of motivation, a loss of energy, and a loss of self-respect.

 Today I will clean and tidy the house.

 But first I will drink coffee and watch television.
-It's the easier and more attractive option.
+It's the easier, more attractive option.
 And while I watch television, I can think about the cleaning and tidying.
 There's certainly plenty of that to do.

 There is paperwork; bills to pay and letters to reply to.
 But they are not urgent.
 They can wait.
 Yesterday's newspaper remains on the coffee table, and the carpet hasn't been vacuum cleaned for months.
-But it's only dust.
+But hey - it's only dust.
 The dust is also gathering on the table tops, and on the chairs and the cupboards, but cleaning them is a chore which I don't feel inclined to bother with.
+Why should I?
 I'm not expecting any guests - not this month anyway, and probably not next, so it's only me who will see the dust, and I can live with it OK.
-I see a spider crawling cross the carpet.
+I've just seen a spider crawling cross the carpet.
 Should I move it away?
 No - leave it.
 It’s not doing anyone any harm.
 It’s got its own life to live, its own needs to forage for food, to find a partner.
 It’s living in its own little world, as I am living in mine.
-In the kitchen the used dinner plate is lying on the counter, and upstairs I know the washing still to be done lies strewn on the bedroom floor, whilst the laundry basket remains empty.
+In the kitchen the last used dinner plate is sitting on the counter, and upstairs I know the washing still to be done lies strewn on the bedroom floor, whilst the laundry basket remains empty.

 The cleaning and tidying will take a lot of time, and it will take me away from the television.
 And maybe today I won't have time to clean anyway because I may decide to go out into town.
 I'll think about it while I watch the television.

 I see a candy wrapper on the floor the other side of the coffee table.
-But to throw it away means getting up out of my chair; so it can wait till later.
+But to throw it away means getting up out of my chair; so it can wait.
+No hurry.